Crab Tile Code of Conduct

-This code has been drawn up following consultation with all those concerned with the practice of collecting shore crab ( Carcinus maenas ) within estuaries.
-The reason for the Code is to help reduce the areas of conflict and allow those who collect shore crab, for angling bait, to carry out this activity with the minimal amount of intrusion from other bodies working on estuaries.
+This Code of Conduct for the use of crab tiles has been drawn up following consultation with all those concerned with the practice of collecting shore crab Carcinus maenas within estuaries.
+The reason for the Code is to help reduce the areas of conflict and allow those who collect shore crab for angling bait, to carry out this activity with the minimal amount of intrusion from other bodies working on estuaries.
 The Code is also aimed to help improve the natural environment of our estuaries through considerate usage.

 Definition